-The PTA is a willing and helpful partner to all aspects of our organizational structure.
-This includes events that strive to raise funds to replace windows; buy new classroom furniture; remodel bathrooms; replace Bonner Hall curtains; and faculty and staff recognition (e.g., gift cards for teachers, special gifts for retiring teachers, end of year faculty appreciation lunch).
-The PTA also sponsors the senior scholarship, a \$2,000 scholarship awarded to a graduating senior based upon an essay contest judged by a PTA committee.
+The PFA is a willing and helpful partner in all aspects of our organizational structure.
+This includes events that strive to raise funds to replace windows; buy new classroom furniture; remodel bathrooms; replace Bonner Hall curtains; and faculty and staff recognition (e.g., special gifts for retiring teachers, end of year employee appreciation lunch).
+The PFA also sponsors the senior scholarship, a \$2,000 scholarship awarded to a graduating senior based upon an essay contest judged by a PFA committee.

-Funds are obtained through events held throughout the year, from proceeds received by the Magic Nook and other assorted fundraising efforts.
-In the past, we have had consistent success with 1) Picture Day, where approximately 10% of the profits are donated back to the PTA by the photo studio; 2) Fall Fair - our largest fundraiser organized and run by a committee of parents, including alumni.
-To ensure success, parent involvement and participation is encouraged and relied on to help create school spirit and community.
+Funds are obtained through events held throughout the year, from assorted fundraising efforts.
+In the past, we have had consistent success with 1) Picture Day, where approximately 10% of the profits are donated back to the PFA by the photo studio; 2) Fall Fair - our largest fundraiser organized and run by a committee of families, including alumni.
+To ensure success, family involvement and participation is encouraged and relied on to help create school spirit and community.